spiffe/spire-tutorials/federation/README.md

 ## See the Configuration

-Too see the broker's SPIRE Server configuration you can run:
+To see the broker's SPIRE Server configuration you can run:

 ```
 $ docker-compose exec spire-server-broker cat conf/server/server.conf